${\bf 2k_F}$ Density Wave Instability of Composite Fermi Liquid: RG analysis from CFL

-We also note that, in the presence of gauge fluctuations, the critical coupling strength of $2k_F$ density-wave transition is significantly reduced.
+We also note that, in the presence of gauge fluctuations, the critical coupling strength of the $2k_F$ density-wave transition is significantly reduced.
 More exotically, when $ \epsilon = \epsilon_c$, $C(\epsilon_c)=0$, the CFL fixed point and the transition point collide with each other, as shown in Fig.~\ref{u-g2}.
 The CFL transition fixed point is unstable against $2k_F$ density-wave instability.
-We would like to point that such fixed point collision is also found in previous literatures~\cite{son2009,herbut2014}.
+We would like to point out that such a fixed point collision is also found in previous literatures~\cite{son2009,herbut2014, Zhang2018}.
 When $\epsilon > \epsilon_c$, the CFL is totally preempted by density-wave orders as shown in Fig.~\ref{u-g3}.
-These results indicate that NFL fixed point is unstable if the gauge fluctuation is strongly enough.
+These results indicate that the NFL fixed point is unstable if the gauge fluctuation is strongly enough.
+We also note that the $FP_\text{CFL}$ is well controlled by $\epsilon$ expansion as can be seen from $FP_\text{CFL} \approx (2\sqrt2 \alpha_0 \epsilon^2, 2\epsilon )$ at small $\epsilon$.
+Moreover, at the merging point $\epsilon_c$, the values of two fixed points $FP_\text{CFL}$ and $FP_\text{T}$ are coincident, and so are controlled provided $\epsilon_c$ to be small.
+In the one-loop calculation, $\epsilon_c \approx 0.32 < 1$, indicates the scenario of the fixed-point collision is under control.